sanyamsharmaa/TIL-Wisdom-Logs/README.md

 This method helps to check weather a variable holds value that lie in an array eg. let a = 4 then [2,4,6,8].includes(a) will return true

+### Interface -
+this very fundamental important feature but we ignored it yet, one of its main role is defining the type of a variable/state in typescript eg - interface uesrData ={
+id: string,
+name: string
+mobile: number
+email : string
+age: number
+}

+const [data,setData] = useState<userData[]>[]